ChrstphrHll/npc_gen/students/Nebulon Faelyn.md

 ### Description
 - Gnome Ranger from Shadesburry Initiative
 - 1st year Assault student in Treskal
-- long straight strawberry blond hair that's plain, Green eyes, and Pale skin
+- long wavy red hair that's well kept, Green eyes, and Pale skin
 - Is Impassive and Contradictory, and has People as their ideal

 ### Organizations